defuncart/game-in-a-week/TappyPlane/README.md

 A full list of credits can be found in [Credits.txt](Credits.txt).

-A number of principles utilized in this project are explained in more detail in various [#50-Unity-Tips](https://github.com/defuncart/50-unity-tips) articles:
+A number of principles utilized in this project are explained in more detail in various [#50-Unity-Tips](https://github.com/defuncart/50-unity-tips) articles.

-* Binary Serialization
-* JSON Serialization
-* Singletons
-* LocalizationManager
-* AudioManager
-* iOS Launch Screen